Create a target for your campaigns

 }

 As in the example, the response includes the asset URL and upload URL.
-The asset URL, which is the value of the asset_url property, is the public address where your CustomerSet asset is made available after it has been uploaded to Google Cloud Storage.
+The asset URL, which is the value of the asset_url property, is the address where your CustomerSet asset is made available after it has been uploaded to Google Cloud Storage.
 The upload URL, which is the value of the content_upload_url property, is for uploading the CustomerSet asset file to Google Cloud Storage.

-$ curl -v -X POST \
+$ curl -X PUT \

 --data-binary "@$ASSET_PATH" \